OKKO: History

 The first OKKO filling station was opened in 1999 in Stryi, Lviv Oblast, and the first large OKKO filling station with a large shop, cafe and portal autowashing began to operate in Lviv in 2000.
-While OKKO brand appeared in 1999, it was created based on several smaller oil and gas enterprises in Zakarpattia and Prykarpattia with the first company "Ivano-Frankivsknaftoproduct" established on 31 August 1993.
-By late 1990s the control packages of stock in those organizations was obtained by the Financial and Investment Energy Holding (FIEH) uniting them under one brand.
+While the OKKO brand appeared in 1999, it was created based on several smaller oil and gas enterprises in Zakarpattia and Prykarpattia with the first company "Ivano-Frankivsknaftoproduct" established on 31 August 1993.
+By the late 1990s the control packages of stock in those organizations was obtained by the Financial and Investment Energy Holding (FIEH) uniting them under one brand.

 Since 2002, 55 filling station are operating within the OKKO network and the first OKKO branded filling station was opened in the capital city.

-In 2006, the first two large OKKO route complexes – in Kalynivka village near Kyiv and in Chop in the Zakarpattya region – were opened.
-OKKO filling complex in Chop entered the Ukrainian book of records as the biggest filling complex in Ukraine by area and by the amount of services.
+In 2006, the first two large OKKO route complexes – in the village of Kalynivka near Kyiv and in Chop in the Zakarpattya region – were opened.
+The OKKO filling station in Chop entered the Ukrainian book of records as the biggest filling station in Ukraine by area and by amount of services.
 That same year, the first mobile laboratory for fuel quality control began operating in the network.

-In 2007, the first OKKO gas compressor station started operating in Burshtyn, Ivano-Frankivska region.
-The first A la minute branded fast food restaurant was opened at OKKO filling station in Skole, Lviv region.
+In 2007, the first OKKO gas compressor station started operating in Burshtyn, in the Ivano-Frankivsk region.
+The first A la minute branded fast food restaurant was opened at the OKKO filling station in Skole, Lviv region.
 The new premium fuel Pulls 95 was launched into the market.
-The company’s market share increased to 7.1 percent – the third result in Ukraine.
+The company’s market share increased to 7.1 percent – the third highest in Ukraine.

 2008: Concern Galnaftogaz joined Go Green Declaration of UN Global Compact.
-The principles of ‘green office’ were being introduced in the Company.
+The principles of ‘green office’ were being introduced in the company.
 This same year it was decided to implement the principles of Accessibility Program (wheelchair accessibility to retail facilities) in all newly constructed and renovated OKKO filling stations.

 2009: FISHKA first national loyalty coalition program was launched.
 First ‘Tobi’ branded stores were opened at OKKO filling stations in Lviv.
 OKKO took 9.3 per cent of the retail market of petroleum products in Ukraine.
-Since 2009, European Bank for Reconstructions and Development (EBRD) became one of the Company’s shareholders.
+Since 2009, the European Bank for Reconstructions and Development (EBRD) became one of the Company’s shareholders.

 2010: The new premium diesel Pulls diesel was launched into the market.

-2011: The first Pasta Mia branded Italian restaurant was opened at OKKO filling station in Donetsk region.
-OKKO filling station network is operating in all 24 regions of Ukraine and in Crimea.
+2011: The first Pasta Mia branded Italian restaurant was opened at an OKKO filling station in Donetsk region.
+The OKKO filling station network is operating in all 24 regions of Ukraine and in Crimea.
 OKKO’s share of the retail market of petroleum products in Ukraine is 13.6 per cent.